 My formal training is in engineering but I had just completed a job running a manufacturing plant where everything was about uptime, utilization, and throughput.
-When I asked the executive what his utilization was running he picked up the phone and asked a member of his staff who told him it was 90%.
+When I asked the executive what his equipment utilization was he picked up the phone and asked a member of his staff.
+He reported it was 90%.
 When I asked how the number was calculated the response came back that 90% of assets were being used in the labs, and 10% of them were in their equipment crib.
-Their utilization was so high, he said because they had a process for sharing assets through the crib.
+Their utilization was so high, he reasoned, because they had a process for sharing assets through the crib.
 The executive looked at me as if to say, “I told you so.”

-I asked if we could go visit a lab because I had a hard time believing their 90% number because for that to be true the utilization in the labs had to be 100% and I knew that couldn’t be the case.
+I asked if we could go visit a lab because I had a hard time believing their 90% number.
+For that to be true the utilization in the labs had to be 100% and I knew that couldn’t be the case.
 It was probably lower, but how much lower I couldn’t have imagined.
 The executive and I visited a lab.
-He counted assets actively involved in sourcing or measuring, I took a tally of all of the assets in the lab.
+He counted assets actively involved in sourcing or measuring.
+I took a tally of all of the assets in the lab.
 The utilization was less than 10%.
-This was the executive’s problem.
-I didn’t know why it was the problem, but I knew we were on to something.
+Equipment utilization was the executive’s biggest problem.
+It was driving significant costs.
+I didn’t know what was causing the problem, but I knew we were on to something.

-The more companies I visited the more the numbers came back within a pretty tight band between 7% and 15%.
+The more companies I visited the more the numbers came back within a very tight range: 7% and 15%.
 There was some sort of “physics” at play that made each company, as different as they were, the same when it came to utilization.
 Luckily I had been studying economics, organizational design, cognitive science, and systems thinking and was able to discern the mechanism at work was the “tragedy of the commons.”
 When a fixed resource is shared by a community people wind up trying to hoard the resource so they can be sure they get their share of it.
 It is the mechanism that most famously leads to overfishing of areas like cannery row in Monterey, California.
-It’s what leads to hoarding test equipment or services and then the subsequent need to have more equipment and services than would be necessary if hoarding could be reduced.
+It’s what leads to hoarding test equipment or services and then the subsequent need to have more equipment and services than would be necessary if hoarding didn’t exist.

 Because we are in the most competitive marketplace in human history and our companies need to transform to move with more speed and lower costs if we want to compete effectively.